 Future of Featured Snippets

 They are not going away, Google during their 20th anniversary birthday announced that they are focused on providing search journeys (directing a user’s search behavior) and featured snippets are a part of that effort.
-And Bing is also now getting ot the effort with their own testing of Featured Snippets with tabs.
+And Bing is also now getting into the effort with their own testing of Featured Snippets with tabs.

 What has your success been in getting Featured Snippets?
 Share in the comments below.